Cesarsk-Dev-Team/Unity-Screaming-Monkey/README.md

-# Screaming Bird for Android
+# Screaming Monkey for Android

 ## Description
-Scream at your bird and rock this Flappy Bird Replica in Unity.
+Scream at your monkey and rock this Flappy Bird Replica in Unity.

 Stable versions are available through Google Play Store (not published yet):